-Luggage Transport We will transfer your luggage between each overnight stop - if you leave your luggage at the accommodation when you set off in the morning, it will be moved on to your next B&B. You only need to carry a small day sack with the clothes and provisions you require during the day's walk.
+Luggage Transport We will transfer your luggage between each overnight stop - leave your luggage at the accommodation when you set off in the morning, it will be moved on to your next B&B. You only need to carry a small day sack with the clothes and provisions you require during the day's walk.
+We ask you to limit your luggage to one bag per person, up to 18kg .
+Off Road Parking If you are travelling by car we can usually arrange off road parking for the duration of your trip.
+(There may be a small charge for this).